 Frequently asked questions

-Use the API's structured output mode (response_format with json_schema for OpenAI, tool use for Anthropic) — it guarantees valid JSON.
-For chat-window prompting, paste the schema and append 'No prose, no code fences, just JSON.'
+How do I get reliable JSON output from ChatGPT?
+Use the API's Structured Outputs mode (response_format with json_schema for OpenAI, tool use for Anthropic).
+Constrained decoding makes outputs match your schema at every token — OpenAI reports 100% schema adherence versus under 40% for older models.
+For chat-window prompting, paste the schema and append "No prose, no code fences, just JSON."
 Validate downstream with Zod or Pydantic.

-Models optimize for fluent text, not correctness.
-They produce code that pattern-matches similar code in training data — which often compiles but encodes subtle bugs in business logic.
+Why does AI generate code that compiles but is wrong?
+Models optimize for fluent, plausible text — not correctness.
+They produce code that pattern-matches similar code in training data, which often compiles but encodes subtle bugs in business logic.
+In the 2025 Stack Overflow survey, 45% of developers' top frustration was AI solutions that are "almost right, but not quite."
 Mitigations: Chain-of-Thought prompting, explicit test-case constraints, and structured output validation.

+Should I use Cursor / Copilot or ChatGPT for code?
 Different tools, different jobs.
-Cursor and Copilot are inline assistants — best for completion and small refactors in context.
-ChatGPT/Claude are better for whole-task work: writing entire features from spec, debugging across files, generating tests.
+Cursor and Copilot are inline assistants — best for completion and small refactors with repo context.
+ChatGPT and Claude are better for whole-task work: writing entire features from a spec, debugging across files, generating tests.
 Most developers use both.
 Don't pick one.